Tenza/configurations/ArchLinux Installation/1 - Base System Installation.md

 These notes were created for my desktop and notebook (Asus UX51VZ) installations.
 The desktop uses a **single SSD** and the notebook uses **two SSD's on a RAID 0** configuration.
-Both have **dualboot with Windows 7**, and since both use SSD drives we will make some recommend optimizations.
+Both have **dualboot with Windows 7**, and since both use SSD drives I will use some recommend optimizations.

 ## Create bootable USB